Indoor Air Quality in Your Home

 About 40 of the compounds in tobacco smoke could cause cancer.
 Breathing secondhand smoke causes thousands of lung cancer deaths each year.
 It also causes many children to suffer from bronchitis, pneumonia, ear infections, and asthma attacks.

 Anything that burns a fuel makes carbon monoxide and other harmful pollutants.
 They can build up in indoor air if fuel-burning appliances and heaters have no vent to the outside or have leaky or clogged vents.
 Wet wood, smoldering fires, and yellow gas flames give off more pollution than normal.
-Car exhause also can seep into homes.
+Car exhaust also can seep into homes.

 Breathing carbon monoxide starves the body of oxygen.
 You can't see or smell it.
 Large amounts are deadly.
 Symptoms are flu-like symptoms.
 Other combustion pollutants can irritate your eyes, nose, and throat.
 Over time, they can damage your lungs.